About The UPA-A

 No, UPA-A certification is only required for professional players competing in pro divisions at UPA-A events for the 2025 season.
 UPA-A Certified paddles are eligible for play at all UPA-A events for both pro and amateur levels.
 USAP approved paddles, even those without UPA-A certification, are still permitted at all UPA-A amateur events.

-Purely aesthetic or design differences do not require certification, but must be registered through the paddle design form in order to be on the approved list and eligible for play.
+Purely aesthetic or design differences do not require certification, but must have a model number printed on the face, below the UPA-A Stamp in order to be eligible for play.

-No. Testing fees are $2,000 per paddle and that is good for 24 months as well as an annual $20,000 per brand in order to be eligible for play at the pro level of UPA events (PPA & MLP).
+No. In 2026 testing fees are $3,000 per paddle and that is good for 24 months as well as an annual $10,000 per brand in order to be eligible for play at the pro level of UPA events (PPA & MLP).
 The UPA-A certification is also eligible for all UPA (PPA, PPA Challenger, MLP, etc) events for both professional and amateur.

 If you have professionals playing on the PPA Tour and/or Major League Pickleball, having a branded paddle in play requires a Marketing and Broadcast License from PPA & MLP.
 The annual fee for this license is $50,000, however if the brand is a sponsor of PPA or MLP and has a minimum sponsorship of $100,000, the Marketing and Broadcast License fee is not necessary.

-2025 UPA-A Certification takes up to 8 weeks, with an opportunity to expedite this timeframe to 4 weeks.
+2026 UPA-A Certification takes up to 8 weeks, with an opportunity to expedite this timeframe to 4 weeks or super expedite to 2 weeks.
 Paddles go onto a list when they are registered and 5 paddles of each model, properly marked are received at the lab.
-Details of how to submit can be found on the UPA-A Certification Checklist.
+Details of how to submit can be found on the 2026 UPA-A Certification Checklist.

-Brands have 2 weeks from the submission date to ensure paddles are sent to PPL, the agreement has been signed, and payment completed.
-If any of these are not completed, the paddles will go to the back of the waitlist and the 8 week timeframe will be reset and start once all documentation and payments are completed.
+If paddles get to the top of the list before the agreement has been signed and payment completed, the paddles will go to the back of the list of immediately eligible paddles and the 8 week timeframe will be reset and start once all documentation and payments are completed.

 No. UPA-A certification was established to bring the performance of paddles under control and provide a level playing field.
 Paddle technology is changing rapidly, providing some types of paddles advantages over others due to a combination of poorly written rules, indirect testing methods, and an inability to test paddles for break-in.